magsudhajiyev/weather-alert-service/README.md

    ```bash
    cd weather-alert-app
    ```
+3. Put the database credentials to the .env file

-3. Start the application using Laravel Sail:
+4. Start the application using Laravel Sail:

    ```bash
    ./vendor/bin/sail up